-A person who has physical contact or face-to- face contact with children in work outlined above in 4.2.1 including Schools.
-This may include volunteer work.
-An application is completed when the online application form is complete and the worker's identity has been proven at Services NSW and the fee has
+Child-related work includes paid and volunteer work.
+An application is completed when the online application form is complete and the worker's identity has been proven at Services NSW and the fee has been paid (if in paid work).
+If staff are unclear if their role is child-related they should speak with the Principal.